Arithmetic exponent pairs for algebraic trace functions and applications

-We need an invariant to measure the geometric complexity of a trace function, which can be given by some numerical invariants of the underlying sheaf. \begin{definition}[Conductor] For an $\ell$-adic middle-extension sheaf $\cF$ on $\bA^1_{\bF_p}$ of rank $\rank(\cF)$, we define the $($analytic$)$ conductor of $\cF$ to be
+We need an invariant to measure the geometric complexity of a trace function, which can be given by some numerical invariants of the underlying sheaf. \begin{definition}[Conductor] For an $\ell$-adic middle-extension sheaf $\cF$ on $\bP^1_{\bF_p}$ of rank $\rank(\cF)$, we define the $($analytic$)$ conductor of $\cF$ to be

-where $S(\cF)\subset\bP^1(\overline{\bF}_p)$ denotes the $($finite$)$ set of singularities of $\cF$, and $\Swan_x(\cF)$ $(\geqslant 0)$ denotes the Swan conductor of $\cF$ at $x$ $($see {\rm \cite{Ka1}}$).$ \end{definition}
+where $S(\cF)\subset\bP^1(\overline{\bF}_p)$ denotes the $($finite$)$ set of singularities of $\cF$, and $\Swan_x(\cF)$ $(\geqslant 0)$ denotes the Swan conductor of $\cF$ at $x$ $($see {\rm \cite{Ka80}}$).$ \end{definition}

-We are never lack of practical examples of trace functions in modern analytic number theory.
-For instance, \begin{itemize} \item Let $f\in\bF_p[X],$ and $\psi$ the additive character on $\bF_p$, then $\psi(f(x))$ is definitely expected to be a trace function, which is assumed to be zero while meeting a pole of $f$ at $x$.
-Furthermore, one can show that there exists an $\ell$-adic middle-extension sheaf modulo $p$, denoted by $\cL_{\psi(f)},$ such that $x\mapsto\psi(f(x))$ is the trace function of $\cL_{\psi(f)}.$ The conductor can be bounded in terms of the degree of $f$, independent of $p$.
+We never lack for practical examples of trace functions in modern analytic number theory.
+For instance, \begin{itemize} \item Let $f\in\bF_p(X)$ be a rational function, and $\psi$ a primitive additive character on $\bF_p$, then $\psi(f(x))$ is a trace function of an $\ell$-adic middle-extension sheaf, which is taken to be zero when meeting a pole of $f$ at $x$.
+More precisely, one can show that there exists an $\ell$-adic middle-extension sheaf modulo $p$, denoted by $\cL_{\psi(f)},$ such that $x\mapsto\psi(f(x))$ is the trace function of $\cL_{\psi(f)}.$ The conductor can be bounded in terms of the degree of $f$, independent of $p$.

-\item Let $f\in\bF_p[X],$ and $\chi$ a multiplicative character of order $d >1$.
-If $f$ has no pole or zero of order divisible by $d$, then one can show that there exists an $\ell$-adic middle-extension sheaf mod $p$, denoted by $\cL_{\chi(f)}$, such that $x\mapsto\chi(f(x))$ is equal to the trace function of $\cL_{\chi(f)}$.
-The conductor can be bounded in terms of the degree of $f$, independent of $p$.
+\item Let $f\in\bF_p(X)$ be a rational function, and $\chi$ a multiplicative character of order $d >1$.
+If $f$ has no pole or zero of order divisible by $d$, then one can show that there exists an $\ell$-adic middle-extension sheaf, denoted by $\cL_{\chi(f)}$, such that $x\mapsto\chi(f(x))$ is the trace function of $\cL_{\chi(f)}$.
+The conductor can also be bounded in terms of the degree of $f$, independent of $p$.

-\item Another example is the following (normalized) hyper-Kloosterman sum defined, for any fixed positive $k,$ by
+\item Another example is the following {\it normalized} hyper-Kloosterman sum defined, for any fixed positive $k,$ by